GitGuardian/ggshield/README.md

 > You may be interested in using GitGuardian's [GitHub integration](https://dashboard.gitguardian.com/settings/workspace/integrations/github) to ensure full coverage of your GitHub projects as well as full git history scans and reporting.

-**ggshield's** support of GitHub comes in the form of GitHub actions.
+ggshield support for GitHub comes in the form of GitHub actions.

 The action for this repository is hosted at [ggshield-action](https://github.com/GitGuardian/ggshield-action).

-Configuring a GitHub workflow to use **ggshield** is as simple as adding a step to your project's workflow:
+Configuring a GitHub workflow to use ggshield can be done by adding a step to your project's workflow:

 ```yaml
 name: GitGuardian scan